Ugonz86/SuperGalactic-AgeCalculator/README.md

 ##### By _**Uriel Gonzalez**_
 &nbsp;
 ## **Specs**
-* _Program returns the inputted age in Mercury years.
+* _Program calculates the user's inputted age in Mercury years.
 (A Mercury year is .24 Earth years.)_
-* _Program returns the inputted age in Venus years.
+* _Program calculates the user's inputted age in Venus years.
 (A Venus year is .62 Earth years.)_
-* _Program returns the inputted age in Mars years.
+* _Program calculates the user's inputted age in Mars years.
 (A Mars year is 1.88 Earth years.)_
-* _Program returns the inputted age in Jupiter years.
+* _Program calculates the user's inputted age in Jupiter years.
 (A Jupiter year is 11.86 Earth years.)_
-* _Program determines how many years a user has left to live on each planet._
+* _Program calculates how many years a user has left to live on each planet._
-* _If a user has already surpassed the average life expectancy, the program returns the number of years they have lived past the life expectancy._
+* _If a user has already surpassed the average life expectancy, the program calculates the number of years they have lived past the life expectancy._
+* _Program calculates the user's next birthday on each planet.

 ## **Tests**